Wireless Charging – is this the solution to ubiquitous charging?

 The challenge is providing a charging infrastructure that is fit for purpose, given the use of these vehicles, alongside private cars, taxis and last-mile delivery/service vehicles.
 To date, this has been through the provision of on-street and hub/depot charging with fixed charge points (CPs), using cables for “conductive” charging.
 The charging experience is often clunky, with poor user experience – handling heavy cables and charger accessibility issues.

-Wireless charging, or “inductive” charging, is a natural step, to reduce some of the friction of using CPs.
-This technology provides better access to charging for all users and a more efficient “Charge-as-you-Go” approach.
-Moreover, it has minimal visible impact and a seamless park-charge-pay solution.
+Wireless charging, or “inductive” charging, is a natural step, to reduce some of the friction of using CPs, providing better access to charging for all users and a more efficient “Charge-as-you-Go” approach, with minimal visible impact and a seemless park-charge-pay solution.

 The challenges facing wireless charging have been transfer speeds, power losses and the sensitivity of car-to-charge-pad alignment.
 To a large extent, these challenges have been overcome, with several players matching transfer speeds of traditional CPs, with comparable efficiency in power transfer and reduced sensitivity to miss-alignment.
 The next step is to ensure standardisation, which has started with 11kW AC fast chargers (SAE J2954).